Webbocoder/Webbocoder/README.md

 Junior Software Developer
 ---------

-I have worked in Web Development for about a year.
+I have worked in Web Development for about a year, working mainly with React.js and C# / .Net Blazor.
 I have currently been between jobs for about 4 months, but have been doing Udemy courses in Python and C# in the meantime.
 I have a background in piano tuition and am now embarking on a new journey in the field of web development.
 With a passion for both education and technology, I bring a unique blend of skills to the table.
 My experience as a piano teacher has honed my communication abilities, patience, and attention to detail, while my growing expertise in web development allows me to create innovative and user-friendly digital solutions.

 * 🌍  I'm based in East London.